leeandher/programming-notes/react/1 - Introduction and JSX.md

 ## JSX

-JSX stands for JavaScript and XML which is a syntax exension to produce elements in React.
-JSX looks nearly identical to normmal HTML with a few minor exceptions.
+JSX stands for JavaScript and XML which is a syntax extension to produce elements in React.
+JSX looks nearly identical to normal HTML with a few minor exceptions.
 ### Importing React
-Before starting with JSX, we must first source and import the clibraries correctly.
+Before starting with JSX, we must first source and import the libraries correctly.
 After properly sourcing react with the script tags, `React` and `ReactDOM` must be imported for practical use.

 ```javascript
 import React from 'react';